LEEP-Modelling-Team/ChessScape_manager/README.md

     For both cases, the length of the time series will be based on the years avaiable, which depend on whether the user has downloaded all available years or a custom range (see bulkdownloader.py above)

 ## SETUP
+Before using the ChessScape Manager, make sure to obtain access authorisation from CEDA (https://help.ceda.ac.uk/article/280-ftp).
 After having obtained the credentials from CEDA to connect to their FTP server:

 1. Install all the required dependencies running the following command: